dumpster-finder/dumpster-finder/backend/README.md

 ```

 After this, the `.gitlab-ci.yml` file should make GitLab CI perform updates automatically after changes to `develop`.
-The server should be up and running, accessible from port 443.
+The server should be up and running, accessible from port 443 (or port 80 if you didn't enable HTTPS).

 ## SSH hardening